State Vector Simulators

 Deprecated since version 0.8: The nvidia-mgpu backend, which is equivalent to the multi-node multi-GPU double-precision option (mgpu,fp64) of the nvidia is deprecated and will be removed in a future release.

 The above configuration options of the nvidia backend can be tuned to reduce your simulation runtimes.
 One of the performance improvements is to fuse multiple gates together during runtime.
 For example, x(qubit0) and x(qubit1) can be fused together into a single 4x4 matrix operation on the state vector rather than 2 separate 2x2 matrix operations on the state vector.
 This fusion reduces memory bandwidth on the GPU because the state vector is transferred into and out of memory fewer times.
-By default, up to 4 gates are fused together for single-GPU simulations, and up to 6 gates are fused together for multi-GPU simulations.
-The number of gates fused can significantly affect performance of some circuits, so users can override the default fusion level by setting the setting CUDAQ_MGPU_FUSE environment variable to another integer value as shown below.
+By default, cuStateVecEx automatically selects the dense and diagonal fusion sizes.
+The number of gates fused can significantly affect performance of some circuits, so users can override the dense fusion size by setting CUDAQ_FUSION_MAX_QUBITS as shown below.
+The legacy CUDAQ_MGPU_FUSE alias continues to be supported for multi-GPU simulations.

 nvq++ --target nvidia --target-option mgpu,fp64 program.cpp [...] -o program.x